inanimatestructure--/FinanceApp/README.md

 ` $ npm init ` - this is if you want to create a new package.json file and delete the previous one.

+Make sure that the main tag looks like this in package.json ` "main" : "app.js", `

 In package.json add a script tag that says : ` "start" : "electron ."

 ` $ npm install -g electron `